 With the Smart Docs feature, you can save time in the negotiation process by creating a proposal or quote directly from the deal or contact detail view.
-The document will automatically populate with the relevant deal, contact, or product details from your Pipedrive account.
+The document will automatically be populated with the relevant deal, contact, project or product details from your Pipedrive account.

-You can then send the document to your customer with a trackable link and get a notification when prospects engage with your documents to know exactly when to follow up.
+You can then share the document using a trackable link and get notifications when prospects engage with your documents.

-If you choose to connect to your cloud storage, you will be brought through a flow to grant permission for Pipedrive to access your account.
-Connecting to your storage provider will allow you to upload existing documents or templates you already have saved to your deals.
-Any created documents or templates will also be saved automatically to your drive.
+You’ll be brought through a flow to grant permission for Pipedrive to access your account.
+Once connected, you can upload existing documents or templates saved to your deals, and they’ll also be saved automatically to your drive.

-After you connect your account, you will see the option to connect to either a personal or shared drive as your storage location.
+After you connect your account, you’ll see the option to connect either a personal or shared drive as your storage location.

-When you connect your storage provider to the Smart Docs feature, you’ll notice a drop down menu, where a Person Drive can be selected.
-When you connect the Smart Docs feature you are automatically assigned a custom shared drive folder, however you can also create your own!
+When you connect your storage provider to the Smart Docs feature, you’ll notice a drop-down menu where a person’s drive can be selected.
+When you connect the Smart Docs feature, you’re automatically assigned a custom shared drive folder.
+However, you can also create your own.

-Once you’ve created your new shared folder in Google Drive, all you need to do is navigate to Tools and Apps > Smart Docs, and from there you can select the new share folder for use with your Smart Docs:
+Once you’ve created your new shared folder in Google Drive, navigate to Tools and Apps > Documents and select the new shared folder for use with your Smart Docs:

-If the option to view or create a new shared folder does not appear in your GSuite account, it may be due to the edition being used.
+If the option to view or create a new shared folder doesn’t appear in your GSuite account, it may be due to the edition being used.

-While Google Suit Basic does not support shared folders, supported editions for this feature are:
+While Google Suit Basic doesn’t support shared folders, these editions do:

 Business Standard and Plus